exercism/erlang/README.md

 `escript _test/check-exercises.escript`.
 Also a run of `bin/configlet lint` should pass without error message.

-Both programs will be run on Travis and a merge is unlikely when tests fail.
+Both programs will be run on Travis and a merge is unlikely if tests fail.